 Cutting costs has been one important reason why businesses have historically chosen to outsource IT projects and IT project management.
 Using an outside team rather than recruit to an in-house position has been used as a money-saving measure – however, while it is true that outsourcing is good for the bottom line, it also offers many other benefits.
-If a plan is particularly complex or would potentially drain the limited resources of a tech department that is already stretched in terms of time and expertise, then it may be prudent to approach an external consultant.
+If a plan is particularly complex or would potentially drain the limited resources of a tech department that is already stretched in terms of time and expertise, then it may be prudent to.
 So, if you do, just what should your organisation be looking for when choosing an IT project management service?

 Understanding of business culture and objectives

 Applying a one-size-fits-all approach will not work when it comes to bespoke IT project management.
 Every business is different, with a set of different needs and objectives.
 Each organisation has evolved its own approach, outlook and culture, all of which must be considered when creating a tech strategy that’s truly fit for purpose.

 One of the risks of appointing an external IT project management company is that a lack of understanding will result in expensive decisions that don’t meet the brief.
 Whether it’s a more efficient telecommunications and email system or a complete server and network system upgrade, when your business is putting its trust in an external provider, it’s important that everyone is singing from the same hymn sheet.

 There are no easy shortcuts here.
 When projects are complex, difficult and part of a long-term vision, there will be meetings, planning sessions and extensive consultation.
 It’s also true to say that there is such a thing as being too remote.
 Just because an outsourced IT company isn’t on-site doesn’t mean they shouldn’t be available to attend strategy conferences, give input and insight, and be on hand to answer any questions.